Does Protein Build Muscle?

 Whey protein powder is by far the best post-workout muscle protein optimizer.
 It produces more muscle growth than any other protein.
 This results in increased speed, strength, size and power.

-New Zealand Whey Protein combines the purest, 100% grass fed whey isolate and whey concentrate from New Zealand.
+Grass-Fed Ultra Whey combines the purest, 100% grass fed whey isolate and whey concentrate from New Zealand.
 The blend of the two proteins produces extremely high muscle protein synthesis over two time frames to sustain the muscle growth effect.